Our personal information should remain personal. However, billions of phishing emails are sent every day, alarming phishing statistics reveal.

 Q: How many emails are phishing?

 1 out of every 25 emails that you receive from brands is a phishing email.
 Hackers disguise themselves as notable brands to prey on unsuspecting consumers to give up their personal information.
-Brands that hackers always impersonate include Microsoft, Amazon, Banks and Financial Institutions, and even logistic companies.
+Brands that hackers always impersonate include Microsoft, Amazon, Banks and Financial Institutions, and even logistics companies.

 Q: What percentage of cyberattacks start with a phishing email?